skylerxx/academicpages/_portfolio/research-channel.md

 *Keywords*: New e-commerce channel adoption, industrial selling, Growth modelling

-(Submitted.The manuscript will be uploaded here.)
+(Submitted.
+The manuscript will be uploaded here.)